Why Is My Furnace Leaking Water?

 On the other hand, if your furnace has a metal exhaust pipe, it is a standard-efficiency furnace and should not have condensation.
 It will have an AFUE below 90 percent.

-Unfortunately this is not always the case, especially in older models.
+Unfortunately, this is not always the case, especially in older models.
 Taking a look at the vent or exhaust pipe is a fairly accurate technique, so do not worry if you do not know your furnace’s AFUE rating.

 The Possible Causes of Your Leak

 Again, the most common reason for a leaking furnace is a condensation leak.
-High-efficiency furnaces extract heat from the combustion gases for a longer period of time than a standard-efficiency furnace does, causing the gases to cool, then condense.
-Condensation is routed to a drain.
+High-efficiency furnaces extract heat from the combustion gases for a longer period of time than a standard-efficiency furnace does, causing the gases to cool, and then condense.

 You might have a clogged condensation drain or tubing, a break in the condensation line, or issues with the condensate pump, if you have such a pump.